KansasAcademicDecathlon/playbook/ScoringSoftware.md

 1. Check the *Interview Answers* box and repeat with the *Interview.txt* file.
 1. Check the *Essay Answers* box and repeat with the *Essay.txt* file.
 See [Scoring Online Essays](./OnlineTesting.md#scoring-essays) for details.

-## Generating Reports

-**Note:** All exported files are located in `<USAD Scoring Software Directory>\ReportsExport\Kansas`, with subfolders for each team.
+## Checking Essay Scores

+Essay scores are considered divergeent if they differ by more than 200 points.

+### Finding Divergent

+Use the following steps to determine which essays require an additional read.

 1. Open the USAD Scoring Software on the PC and login.
 Verify the title of the window is the current contest.
 1. From the *Scoring* menu, select *Scores Maintenance*.
+1. Check the box next to *Essay*.
+1. Ensure the box next to *Missing/Divergent* is checked.
 1. Click the *Find Divergence* button.
 This must be performed if any essay scores are changed.
+1. Make note of any essays that need an additional read.
+Ignore any participants with no valid scores.
 1. Close the *Missing/Divergent Scores* window by clicking on the icon next to the *File* menu and clicking *Close*.

+### Additional Read

+1. Get another volunteer to score each essay in the divergent list.
+1. Open the *Essay.txt* file with a text editor (Notepad or Notepad++).
+1. For each new score, add a line in the following format: `E,<Student ID>,,<Judge>,<Total for A>,<Total for B>,<Off Prompt>,<Nonscorable>`.
+Example: `E,1505,,5, 78, 63, , `.
+Notice the leading spaces for totals less than 100.
+If the essay is not off prompt or not nonscorable, those fields are spaces.
+1. Follow [Importing Results](#importing-results) to reimport the scores.
+The scoring software handles importing the same scores multiple times.
+1. [Check for divergent scores](#finding-divergent) again.
+Some essays may require a fourth read.

+## Generating Reports

+**Note:** All exported files are located in `<USAD Scoring Software Directory>\ReportsExport\Kansas`, with subfolders for each team.

+1. Open the USAD Scoring Software on the PC and login.
+Verify the title of the window is the current contest.
 1. From the *Reports* menu, select *Post-Competition*.
 1. From the *Team Reports* section, select *Overall Team Scores*, and click *Export By Team*.
 1. From the *Individual Ranking* section, select *Top Scorers for Decathlon*, and click *Export Individual*.